syntax-engineering/datum/README.md

 1 runs, 1 assertions, 0 failures, 0 errors, 0 skips
 ```

-Now, let's say we want to make this test data-driven.
-First we'll go ahead and re-write our test:
+To convert this test to a data-driven data_test:

 ```ruby
 require 'test_helper'